Kirusel/studymake/README.md

 # studymake
-Work with GitHum and make files
+Work with GitHub and make files